-A. Yes, more than 90 percent of the currently deployed SL and AL fixtures have been installed and operating for more than twenty years, which is the useful life of an SL or AL. This includes over 50 Incandescent ("INC") and more than 9,300 Mercury Vapor ("MV") fixtures, technologies that were considered outdated about 40 years ago when the Company began installing HPS fixtures only.

-12 Q. HAS THE CHALLENGE TO MAINTAIN THE EXISTING SL AND AL 13 INCREASED?

-Yes.
-AEP Ohio's inventory of SL and AL consists of older technology and antiquated fixtures, including INC, MV, Metal Halide ("MH"), and HPS lamps.
-This creates limitations that lead to higher maintenance costs.
-Another limitation is the inability to determine remotely whether a SL or AL is operating properly.
-Existing controls on Company-owned SL and AL do not alert the Company when the light malfunctions.
-As a result, the Company often is unaware of inoperative SL and AL until the customer informs the Company.
+- 7 Yes, more than 90 percent of the currently deployed SL and AL fixtures have been installed A. 8 and operating for more than twenty years, which is the useful life of an SL or AL. This includes over 50 Incandescent ("INC") and more than 9,300 Mercury Vapor ("MV") 9 10 fixtures, technologies that were considered outdated about 40 years ago when the Company 11 began installing HPS fixtures only. - 12 HAS THE CHALLENGE TO MAINTAIN THE EXISTING SL AND AL Q. 13 INCREASED? - 14 Yes.
+AEP Ohio's inventory of SL and AL consists of older technology and antiquated A. 15 fixtures, including INC, MV, Metal Halide ("MH"), and HPS lamps. limitations that lead to higher maintenance costs.
+Another limitation is the inability to 16 17 determine remotely whether a SL or AL is operating properly.
+Existing controls on 18 Company-owned SL and AL do not alert the Company when the light malfunctions.
+As a 19 result, the Company often is unaware of inoperative SL and AL until the customer informs 20 the Company.
 The Company relies upon customer feedback and sometimes complaints to learn of malfunctioning lights.
-As a result, the Company is unable to plan and schedule maintenance efficiently.
-Repair crews have no way of efficiently testing whether there are additional SL or AL that need maintenance in the area they are currently dispatched.
+As a result, the Company is unable to plan and schedule 22 maintenance efficiently.
+Repair crews have no way of efficiently testing whether there are 23 additional SL or AL that need maintenance in the area they are currently dispatched.